Mushbt/traveler_views_pp5/README.md

   - [WC3 Validator](https://validator.w3.org/) Was used to validate the HTML
   - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) Was used to validate the CSS
   - [ESLint](https://eslint.org/) used to validate JSX code
-  - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) Was Used to validate performance, accessibility, best practice and SEO of the site

 ##### Back to [top](#table-of-contents)